Pierre-Botteron/Algebra-of-Boxes-code/README.md

 # Algebra-of-Boxes-code
-This is the GitHub page associated to the manuscript [Algebra of Nonlocal Boxes and Collapse of Communication Complexity] from Pierre Botteron, Anne Broadbent, Réda Chhaibi, Ion Nechita, and Clément Pellegrini.
+This is the GitHub page associated to the manuscript "Algebra of Nonlocal Boxes and Collapse of Communication Complexity" from Pierre Botteron, Anne Broadbent, Réda Chhaibi, Ion Nechita, and Clément Pellegrini.

 ## Content